gu-dsan6000/spring-2019/README.md

-**This syllabus is effective as of Friday, January 04, 2019 at 06:07 PM**
+**This syllabus is effective as of Tuesday, January 08, 2019 at 11:11 PM**

 # ANLY502 - Massive Data Fundamentals <br/> Georgetown University <br/> Spring 2019